kurt-staelens/ACI-panel/README.md

 ### 4. Final Design
 -
-Only when you ask the AI to execute the consensus into a visual design will your logo, image, or graphic be **guaranteed** to meet the strict ethical standards of the VGO-EP.
+Only when you ask the AI to execute the consensus into a visual design will your logo, image, or graphic be **guaranteed** to meet the strict ethical standards of the ADP.